+Any three of the following options:

-Any three of the following options:15At least 6 hours from ECON courses15At least 3 hours from PLSC courses15At least 6 hours from SOCI courses15
+Any three of the following options:

+At least 6 hours from ECON courses

+At least 3 hours from PLSC courses

+At least 6 hours from SOCI courses

 Students desiring to enter a program of studies leading to a California teaching credential in social science should take the B.S. degree in Social Studies.
 Students will need to pass the social science portion of the CSET exam one quarter prior to doing full-time student teaching.
 Students are invited to discuss the program with their major advisor in the History Department.